ThiagoPierre/Desafio-React-pit/README.md

 ## The project

 This project was made using ReactJS/Bootstrap for the front-end part, and NodeJS/Express/MongoDB for the backend.
-It was a challenge made by the company i now work on as a intern, so some rules were made for it to be competitive.
+It was a challenge made by the company i now work on as an intern, so some rules were made for it to be competitive.

 ## The rules
 The rules for it were: